 RL ROLAND LOPEZ

-// 6 min read
+// 5 min read

 Ruby on Rails Cloudflare Turnstile Tutorial

-We were considering three options:
+We looked at three options:

 • Fail2Ban